Best vegetables for diabetes

 A vegan or vegetarian person who has diabetes can eat a balanced diet.
 Nuts, seeds, and lentils offer high protein, often with few calories.

-Have you changed your intake of vegetables since you were diagnosed with type 2 diabetes?
+Have you changed your intake of vegetables since you were diagnosed with diabetes?
 Did you eat a lot of vegetables before being diagnosed?

 What are your favorite vegetables and how to you consume them - raw, stewed, fried?